fbpx

 Can you eat tofu if you have IBS?

 Tofu is low FODMAP due to the processing step in manufacturing.
-Edamame and tempeh are also low fodmap.
-On the other hand, soymilk is high in fodmap.
+Edamame and tempeh are also low FODMAP.
+On the other hand, soy milk is high in FODMAP.

 Can too much protein trigger IBS?